g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Scaffolding
 - [x] Store all the yaml suite in a config file and add a method to generate in the installation folder
-- [ ] App Configuration management using ParamterList
+- [ ] App Configuration management using QtNoid::App::Config (appConfig)
-- [ ] Create a subclass of ParamterList that create a global element
-- [ ] maybe I can create some specific save and read method for:
-     Windows position
-     Splitter configuration
-     more?
-- [ ] Add the debug menu that can save current config to app resoureces?
+- [ ] Add the debug menu that can save current config to app resources?
 - [ ] Restore app config file from resources, the first time.